 Microsoft Azure provides a scalable public cloud platform with a substantial range of different Virtual Machine configurations that enable it to be used to host many different types of application and makes it a suitable choice for businesses who want a cost effective, secure, and flexible cloud environment that can evolve to meet their changing needs.

-At igroup, we work with a variety of different platforms to enable our clients to achieve their goals.
+At IG CloudOps, we work with a variety of different platforms to enable our clients to achieve their goals.
 Knowing how these platforms work and the advantages they have is important.
-We have compiled the most frequently asked questions about Azure, Amazon Web Services and CloudOps Active Management Solution (CAMS) to provide information.
+We have compiled the most frequently asked questions about Azure, Amazon Web Services and (CloudOps) our cloud management platform to provide information.

 Azure is a secure public cloud platform.
 It can be configured to suit your specific needs.
 Solutions possible within Azure include Platform as a Service (PaaS), Infrastructure as a Service (IaaS), and Software as a Service (SaaS).
 Azure tools can be used for a variety of purposes including analytics, virtual computing, storage, networking and application hosting.